r0han99/spaceX-database-system/README.md

 ## Abstract

 Observing the Latest advancements In the commercial spaceflight, SpaceX has travelled a long way through the line to be the first to get certified by NASA for statistically being the safest option to deliver a payload and Crew to the International Space Station.
-It is indeed intriguing to look through the timeline of SpaceX from the inception to the anticipation for future Launches.
+It is indeed intriguing to look through the timeline of SpaceX from the inception to any anticipation for future Launches.
 This Web Application administrates/simulates the Database informatics, holding the Historical data of SpaceX and also the information about any recent future launches.

 ## Database Composition